FTB dialer: fill in IVR sequence + telephony credentials to go live #1

 To complete setup

-4. Fill out /Library/Development/CircuitForge/osprey/.env from .env.example
+3. Fill out /Library/Development/CircuitForge/osprey/.env from .env.example

-6. Start webhook server on Heimdall: conda run -n cf uvicorn api.main:app --host 0.0.0.0 --port 8520 --app-dir /Library/Development/CircuitForge/osprey
+4. Start webhook server on Heimdall: conda run -n cf uvicorn api.main:app --host 0.0.0.0 --port 8520 --app-dir /Library/Development/CircuitForge/osprey

-7. Run dialer: conda run -n cf python -m app.dialers.ftb
+5. Run dialer: conda run -n cf python -m app.dialers.ftb

 Files

-• app/dialers/ftb.py -- retry loop dialer script
+• app/dialers/ftb.py — retry loop dialer script

-• .env.example -- all required env vars documented
+• .env.example — all required env vars documented

 ## Context Bootstrapping the Osprey government hold-line dialer using the FTB (Franchise Tax Board) as the first real-world test case.
-The webhook service and dialer script are built and deployed: - Webhook endpoint: `https://circuitforge.tech/webhooks/twilio/` - Service runs on Heimdall, port 8520 - Caddy route already added - Source: `/Library/Development/CircuitForge/osprey/` ## Blocked on `OSPREY_IVR_SEQUENCE` — the DTMF key sequence to navigate the FTB IVR tree (800-852-5711) to reach a live agent.
-Format: comma-separated digits where each comma = 0.5s pause.
+The webhook service and dialer script are built and deployed: - Webhook endpoint: `https://circuitforge.tech/webhooks/twilio/` (path kept for compatibility; will update when provider is confirmed) - Service runs on Heimdall, port 8520 - Caddy route already added - Source: `/Library/Development/CircuitForge/osprey/` ## Blocked on 1. **Telephony credentials** — see #2 (SignalWire signup + env vars) 2. **`OSPREY_IVR_SEQUENCE`** — the DTMF (dual-tone multi-frequency) key sequence to navigate the FTB IVR (interactive voice response) tree (800-852-5711) to reach a live agent — see #3 Format: comma-separated digits where each comma = 0.5s pause.
 Example: `"1,,,2,,,0"` = press 1, wait 1.5s, press 2, wait 1.5s, press 0.
 Set in `/Library/Development/CircuitForge/osprey/.env` as `OSPREY_IVR_SEQUENCE=...` ## To complete setup 1.
-Sign up for Twilio at console.twilio.com 2.
-Get Account SID + Auth Token 3.
-Buy a phone number (~$1/mo) 4.
-Fill out `/Library/Development/CircuitForge/osprey/.env` from `.env.example` 5.
-Set `OSPREY_IVR_SEQUENCE` to the FTB key sequence 6.
-Start webhook server on Heimdall: `conda run -n cf uvicorn api.main:app --host 0.0.0.0 --port 8520 --app-dir /Library/Development/CircuitForge/osprey` 7.
-Run dialer: `conda run -n cf python -m app.dialers.ftb` ## Files - `api/webhooks/twilio.py` -- TwiML handlers (navigate IVR, status callback, bridge) - `app/dialers/ftb.py` -- retry loop dialer script - `.env.example` -- all required env vars documented
+Complete #2 (SignalWire credentials) 2.
+Complete #3 (FTB IVR sequence mapping) 3.
+Fill out `/Library/Development/CircuitForge/osprey/.env` from `.env.example` 4.
+Start webhook server on Heimdall: `conda run -n cf uvicorn api.main:app --host 0.0.0.0 --port 8520 --app-dir /Library/Development/CircuitForge/osprey` 5.
+Run dialer: `conda run -n cf python -m app.dialers.ftb` ## Files - `api/webhooks/twilio.py` — TwiML (Twilio Markup Language) handlers (navigate IVR, status callback, bridge) - `app/dialers/ftb.py` — retry loop dialer script - `.env.example` — all required env vars documented - `circuitforge-plans/osprey/superpowers/specs/2026-04-04-telephony-backend-design.md` — provider comparison and architecture decisions

 pyr0ball added this to the Alpha — Pipeline milestone 2026-04-04 16:33:20 -07:00